mgalgs/where-are-my-repos/README.md

 Not a comprehensive list.
 Just the most asked about.

 * ack-and-a-half: I no longer maintain this.
 Needs a clean-room re-implementation.
+There's a fork [here](https://github.com/mgalgs/ack-and-a-half).